ambonvik/cimba/docs/background.rst

 For our purposes here, it is sufficient to say that these coroutines are not the coroutines we are looking for.

-We have some additional requirements to the coroutines beyond being full coroutines, i.e., stackful first class objects.
+We have some additional requirements to the coroutines beyond being full-fledged coroutines, i.e., stackful first class objects.
 We will combine these with multithreading at the next higher level of concurrency, so our coroutines need to be thread-safe, living in parallel universes within each thread.

 We want our coroutines to share information both through arguments to the context-switching primitives ``yield()``, ``resume()``, and ``transfer()``, and by the